hdlguy/artix_pcie/README.md

     vivado -mode batch -source spi_program.tcl

 # Test
-I installed the LiteFury onto a very inexpensive PCIe to M.2 adapter to facilitate removal and replacement.
+I installed the LiteFury onto a very inexpensive four lane PCIe to M.2 adapter to facilitate removal and replacement.
+The board functions correctly that way.
 <img src="IMG_20240207_075841590.jpg">

     lspci

+I also tried a one lane PCIe to M.2 adapter to test with the Raspberry Pi Compute Module 4 IO Board.